US vetoes UN resolution backed by many nations demanding immediate humanitarian cease-fire in Gaza

-UNITED NATIONS (AP) — The United States vetoed a United Nations resolution Friday backed by the vast majority of Security Council members and many other nations demanding an immediate humanitarian cease-fire in Gaza.
+UNITED NATIONS (AP) — The United States vetoed a United Nations resolution Friday backed by almost all other Security Council members and many other nations demanding an immediate humanitarian cease-fire in Gaza.
+Supporters called it a terrible day and warned of more civilian deaths and destruction as the war goes into its third month.

 The vote in the 15-member council was 13-1 with the United Kingdom abstaining.